 Cherreads

-The morning light felt heavier than usual - soft, golden, but it carried the kind of silence that made you think too much.
+The morning light felt heavier than usual - soft, golden, but carrying the kind of silence that made thoughts linger longer than they should.

-Last night's argument replayed like a broken loop - the look in Aveer's eyes before he turned away, that sting in his voice when he spoke his name.
+Last night's argument replayed like a broken loop - the look in Aveer's eyes before he turned away, the sting in his voice when he spoke.
 It shouldn't matter.
-He shouldn't matter.

 "Why does this feel so… wrong?" he muttered.
 "He's the one who started it."

-Aveer was still asleep, face half-buried in the pillow, the same blanket Aarav had left on him last night curled around his frame.
+Aveer was still asleep, face half-buried in the pillow, the same blanket Aarav had left on him last night curled around him.

 "Get a grip, Aarav," he whispered to himself.
 "You don't care."